MinecraftU/mcu-curriculum/level_5/section_0.md

 * Download IntelliJ from their site: [JetBrains IntelliJ IDEA Community Edition](http://www.jetbrains.com/idea/).
 Click on the `Download` button at the top of the page to take you to the downloads section.
 You will want to download the Community edition, which is a free version of JetBrains commercial IDE, and it has lots of the same features.

 * We'll also need to download [Forge](http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.7.10.html), which is a modding API.
-Under the "Download Recommended" secion, click `Src`.
+Under the "Download Recommended" section, click `Src`.
 Wait for the countdown on the top right, and click skip.
 This should start downloading a file called `forge-1.7.10-10.13.#.####-src.zip`

 * Also download the [Java SDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 You will have to click the `Accept License Agreement` button to download the sofware.
 Download the correct version for your system from that page.

-* If you are using Windows, download the [7-Zip](http://www.7-zip.org) program.
+* If you are using Windows, also download [7-Zip](http://www.7-zip.org).
 We will need this program for creating textures later on.

 ### Installation

 1. Install the Java SDK and 7-Zip by running the files you downloaded.

 2. Run the IntelliJ installer, and follow its instructions.
-Make sure you have installed the Java SDK before installing IntelliJ, it makes things easier.
+Make sure you have installed the Java SDK before installing IntelliJ, it will make the setup process easier.

 3. Make a new folder on the desktop and name it `Minecraft Dev` and drag the `forge` folder into it.
 The forge folder is a .zip file so we need to extract it.
-Put the extracted folder into the Minecraft Dev folder.
+Put the extracted folder into the Minecraft Dev folder as well.

 Note: If you wish, you can rename the extracted `forge` folder to whatever you want your mod to be called, e.g. from `forge` to `DiamondCutter`.
 Keep the Forge zip file in case you want to start a fresh mod.